-RES 3010 - Research and ConceptDevelopment Skills
+RES 3010 - Research and Concept Development Skills

-In this course, you will develop skills and strategies necessary to success as an adult learner.
+Credits: 3 In this course, you will develop skills and strategies necessary to success as an adult learner.
 Focus is on the concepts of adult learning, effective team work, and discovering your personal calling.
 Related topics include team dynamics, the American Psychological Association (APA) formatting guidelines for academic writing, understanding personal learning styles and personality types, and personal goal setting.
 (3) Limited to online program students.
+Undergraduate

-RES 3411 - Research Methods & Design
+RES 3411 - Research Methods in the Social Sciences

-In this course you will begin to examine the principles, methods, and procedures used in producing and evaluating research designs in psychology.
+Credits: 3 In this course, you will begin to examine the principles, methods, and procedures used in producing and evaluating research designs in psychology.
 You will learn about experimental, quantitative methodology, as well as other major techniques of research.
 You will prepare an original empirical study, written in APA format.

-Prerequisite(s): PSY 2110 and MAT 3410
+Prerequisite(s): PSY 2110 and MAT 3410 Undergraduate